 - Replace it with a new Dyson high-capacity battery of 4000mAh or above to get a longer runtime.

-- Replace all of the three screws and test out the new high-capacity battery to make sure it works.
+- Replace all three screws and test out the new high-capacity battery to make sure it works.

 - Fully charge the extended capacity Dyson V8 battery before you clean your whole house.